 What type of soil and feeding does Chamaerops humilis need?

-Well, it can thrive in all kinds of soil, actually.
+In fact, it can thrive in all kinds of soil.
 Just make sure it is well-drained and keep it moist and rich.

 Cordyline australis, also popular as cabbage palm, is an evergreen shrub with long sword-shaped foliage.
 Are Cordylines frost hardy?
 Well, not really.
 Cordylines can survive most winters in the UK with temperatures up to -10 degrees Celsius.
 Keep in mind, though, that the frost may cause damages to them.